Planned Small Construction Accreditation Framework

 Information for accredited agencies

-Historically, DIT and the AGFMA Facilities Management Service Provider would engage the construction industry directly and offer a tender for construction works.
+In the past, we and the AGFMA Facilities Management service provider have engaged the construction industry directly and offered a tender for construction works.

-The accreditation framework now enables accredited agencies to act as the 'Infrastructure Agency' for small construction projects (less than $4 million in total construction cost – excluding GST).
+The accreditation framework now allows accredited agencies to act as the 'Infrastructure Agency' for small construction projects.
+This is for projects less than $4 million in total construction cost, excluding GST.

 Accredited agencies must ensure the effective handover from construction to facilities management or maintenance for the projects delivered under this framework.

-Accredited agencies will be encouraged to engage DIT pre-qualified contractors.
+Accredited agencies are encouraged to engage DIT pre-qualified contractors.
 Find more information about DIT Pre-qualification.

-For more information on DIT conditions of contract, please see available templates from DIT Conditions of Contract - Department for Infrastructure and Transport - South Australia
+For more information on our conditions of contract, please refer to the templates from DIT Conditions of Contract.

 List of accredited agencies